Voss Capital Responds to Grossly Misleading Griffon Statements

 There is a difference between "shining a light" and taking action.
 Mr. Kramer is continually telling shareholders that he believes HBP is worth a "mid-teens" EBITDA multiple.
 However, HBP never has and never will receive that valuation under Griffon's existing conglomerate structure.
 The Company's presentation included a chart showing an extensive list of recent transactions that have occurred in the building products space.
 The median 11.8X EV/EBITDA multiple of those transactions is on par with our projection for what HBP could realize in a sale.
 Such a multiple reinforces our view that the company must explore all strategic options for its HBP segment in order to realize its value.

-With the value of the business now clear and, we urge the Board to fulfill its fiduciary duty to all shareholders to maximize value by exploring all options.
+With the value of the business now clear, we urge the Board to fulfill its fiduciary duty to all shareholders to maximize value by exploring all options.

 GRIFFON FALSE CLAIM #9